-Set in 1950s America, the book follows the life of Kya Clark, or as she is known, the Marsh Girl.
+Set in 1950s America, the story follows the life of Kya Clark, or as she is known, the Marsh Girl.

 We meet Kya as a child and follow her through a difficult upbringing, family trauma and her struggles growing up alone in the marshes of Barkley Cove, North Carolina.